JuliaGuanzon/Crypto_Arbitrage/README.md

 ## Usage and Examples

-When using the file, each line of code must be individually ran to capture the data.
-This ensures any data that needs to be pulled gets included in future calculations as we start to build out formulas for analysis.
-It is important that we do not miss a line of code.

-To quickly execute the code, use the keyboard shortcut: Shift + Enter.

 To use the cryptocurrency arbitrage strategy, the repository will need to be cloned from GitHub and into a local repository.

 In the crypto_arbitrage folder, you will want to use the 'crypto_arbitrage.ipynb' file.
 Enter into the dev environment by commanding: